 for the arts, cultural, educational, voluntary and ethical sectors

 art and technology · web training and education · interdisciplinary connections · transdisciplinary research

-Book design and cost-effective print management (using ethically-based printers), and manage publications from planning to final delivery.
+Book design and cost-effective print management (using ethically-based printers), and publication management from planning to final delivery.

-website hosting from £40 p.a. specialising in cultural/voluntary/education/ethical sectors · standards-compliant cross-browser web coding & web technology guidance · web access/usability audits and fixes · information planning and handling
+website hosting from £50/£25 non-profit p.a. specialising in cultural/voluntary/education/ethical sectors · standards-compliant cross-browser web coding & web technology guidance · web access/usability audits and fixes · information planning and handling

 information architecture · web primers for arts practitioners · web access and usability · web standards & valid, semantic cross-browser HTML, HTML5 & CSS, CSS3

 - SmartSpaces building energy monitoring · DeMontfort University New Media module planning and lecturing

 - Jacqueline Wilson reader forum · 3D Roman archaeological artefacts online (part of a larger Roman Leicester project) · Go Green Week website and public display, Greenview iOS app (DeMontfort University) · Institute of Creative Technologies website · Martin Richardson Holograms and Lenticulars website · Exhibitions of the Royal Photographic Society 1870-1915 · Loscoe State Opera band website · Disability Arts Online · Counselling East Midlands

 - Leicester Vision 2020 website · East Midlands Arts in Rural Areas Network (EMARAN) website · Star Disc sculpture project website · Preston Museums children's site · Culture East Midlands: rural culture website